Usama Khan: Early roles

+Lead roles

 He got his first lead role in Hum TV's Sanwari (2018) opposite Zainab Shabbir.
 Sanwari ran for 180 episodes and proved to be the breakthrough for him.
 It also earned him Hum Award for Best Soap Actor.
 He further played lead roles in Syed Atif Ali's directed Bezuban (2019) opposite Nawal Saeed and Adeel Qamar's directed Main Khwab Bunti Hon (2019) opposite Michelle Mumtaz.
 In addition to appearing as lead, he played a supporting role in the romantic drama Ghalati featuring Hira Mani and Affan Waheed in leads, family drama Tamanna opposite Haroon Shahid and Nausheen Ahmed and anthology series Dikhawa.
 Besides television, Khan appeared in brand TVC's including Silk Bank, Bold, Jazz and Nestle.

 Khan played the Noriyan in Geo Entertainment's Uraan opposite Kinza Hashmi and Adeel Chaudhry which was produced by Abdullah Kadwani under 7th Sky Entertainment and Kaafur in Hum TV's horror series Chalawa produced by MD Productions and NJ Films.

-Currently, he is playing Vicky in Geo Entertainment's Ramadan special Ishq Jalebi.
-Furthermore, he will also star in Hum TV's Sitam opposite Nawal Saeed, Moomal Khalid and Saad Qureshi produced by MD Productions and Gold Bridge Media and Geo Entertainment's Mohlat produced by 7th Sky Entertainment which will also feature Kinza Hashmi, Sami Khan, Komal Aziz Khan, Bushra Ansari and Asma Abbas.
+He also played the role of Vicky in Geo Entertainment's Ramadan special Ishq Jalebi.
+Furthermore, he also stars in Hum TV's Sitam opposite Nawal Saeed, Moomal Khalid and Saad Qureshi produced by MD Productions and Gold Bridge Media and Geo Entertainment's Mohlat produced by 7th Sky Entertainment which features Kinza Hashmi, Sami Khan, Komal Aziz Khan, Bushra Ansari and Asma Abbas.